Choose the Right Mental Health EHR for Your Agency

 If you don’t get an answer within 24-48 hours, cross that vendor off your list.
 If they can’t deliver during the initial sales process, chances are they won’t be reliable once you’re a customer!

 You should also feel confident that your questions & concerns have been addressed clearly and with specific examples.
-If you feel like any of your inquiries have been skirted around with a vague answer, and a solid solution isn’t offered to each of your core agency needs, that’s probably not the product for you.
+If you feel like any of your inquiries have been skirted around with a vague answer, and a solid solution isn’t offered to each of your core agency needs, that’s probably not the product for you.</p>

 The vendor should explain how their EHR not only meets your current needs, but also how it can be utilized to fulfill the future agency goals you’ve communicated.
-Pay attention to your gut feeling about their responses: does each program that stays on your list feel solid, trustworthy, and reliable?
+Pay attention to your gut feeling about their responses: does each program that stays on your list feel solid, trustworthy, and reliable?</p>

-Use the response level & quality to narrow your options, and remove any products from your list that don’t offer solid, timely solutions.
+Use the response level & quality to narrow your options, and remove any products from your list that don’t offer solid, timely solutions.</span>

 7. In demos, hold their feet to the fire!

 As you begin conducting live demos, hold the vendors’ feet to the fire.
 Ask lots of questions; make them show you how their system fulfills your critical functionality list; and re-ask some of the inquiries in your initial email.
-Take note of any answers that aren’t consistent with what you were originally told: providing more detail is great; giving a different answer is not!
+Take note of any answers that aren’t consistent with what you were originally told: providing more detail is great; giving a different answer is not!</p>

 Each vendor you demo with should provide you an opportunity to not only see their system in action, but also make plenty of time for your questions, especially details specific to your workflow.
-At the end of the demo, you should feel that they had plenty of time for you; that what you saw is consistent with what has been previously communicated; and that you’ve been offered solutions to each of your core needs.
+At the end of the demo, you should feel that they had plenty of time for you; that what you saw is consistent with what has been previously communicated; and that you’ve been offered solutions to each of your core needs.</p>

 8. Conduct a careful, final elimination process

 At a certain point, you have to take the plunge.
-Be sure to clarify the terms of the contract you sign, including how you would get your data out of the system, should you choose not to renew in the future (some EHRs make that difficult), and ask for an implementation protocol to support a smoother roll out.
+Be sure to clarify the contract terms you sign, including how you would get your data out of the system, should you choose not to renew in the future (some EHRs make that difficult), and ask for an implementation protocol to support a smoother rollout.</p>

 Mental Health EHR Considerations in a Post-COVID World

-Functionality that has become vital during the COVID-19 pandemic will most likely remain essential, even as we slowly return to post-coronavirus world.
+Functionality that has become vital during the COVID-19 pandemic will most likely remain essential, even as we slowly return to a post-coronavirus world.
 As you consider systems, be sure to secure virtual & remote essentials, including:

-// HIPAA-compliant work-from-home
+- HIPAA-compliant work-from-home

 Good luck!
 Check out our EHR Resource Center for more complimentary tools.